Styx Valley trail guide

 Pressure is mounting on the logging industry to stop destroying High Conservation Value (HCV) forests.
 Across Australia, the Wilderness Society is pushing for a swift transition to plantation-based industries that protect jobs and nature.

 Around the country, the Wilderness Society is training Movement For Life leaders to stand up for the places they love.
-Our people-powered movement is fighting to protect incredible places like Tasmania’s forests for good.
+Our people-powered movement is fighting to protect incredible places like the forests of lutruwita for good.

 First Nations people have cared for forests and ecosystems for tens of thousands of years.
 The Wilderness Society is committed to working alongside First Nations on all aspects of our campaigns.

 The reality of logging is so shocking that it’s hidden from public view, behind buffers of trees.
 In remote wilderness areas, logging crews still tear down giant trees that are hundreds of years old.
 Helicopters drop chemical bombs to burn the vegetation that’s left.